from __future__ import annotations

 for x in all_attributes

-if inspect.ismethod(x)
+and inspect.ismethod(x)

 and x.__func__ in EventStateMachine._decorated_methods